sanger-tol/treeval/docs/usage.md

 classT: bird
 ```

 During the running of the pipeline, this is appended onto the end of `data_dir` and `synteny_genome_path` in order to find the correct files to use.
 So now all of the files inside `/FULL/PATH/TO/treeval-resources/synteny/bird/ ` will be used for syntenic alignments.
-Likewise with our genomic_alignment_data, TreeVal will turn this into `/FULL/PATH/TO/treeval-resources/gene_alignment_data/bird/` and then appends `csv_data`.
+Likewise with our `alignment.data_dir`, TreeVal will turn this into `/FULL/PATH/TO/treeval-resources/gene_alignment_data/bird/` and then appends `csv_data`.

 In Step 3, we generated some files which will be living in our `/FULL/PATH/TO/treeval-resources/gene_alignment_data/bird/csv_data/` folder and look like `GallusGallus.GRCg7b-data.csv`.
 These (minus the `-data.csv`) will be what we enter into the `geneset` field in the yaml.
-The common_name is a field we don't currently use.
+The `common_name` is a field we don't currently use.

 ```
 alignment: